rajarshi008/Scarlet/README.md

 |Argument        |Meaning
 |----------------|------------------------------
 |-i \<file_name>| For specifying the path of the input file.
-|-v | For output a detailed log of Collab's execution
+|-v | For output a detailed log of Collab's executiongenerator
 |-vv | For output a even more detailed log of Collab's execution
 |-t <timeout>| For specifying the time duration for which Collab is allowed to run (it will return the best formula it has found till then)
 |-o <result_file_name>| For specifying the name of the output csv file